ray-project/ray/doc/source/serve/getting_started.md

 :language: python
 ```

 Congratulations!
-You just built and deployed a machine learning model on Ray
+You just built and deployed machine learning models on Ray
 Serve!
 You should now have enough context to dive into the {doc}`key-concepts` to
 get a deeper understanding of Ray Serve.